wagtail/wagtail/docs/contributing/ui_guidelines.md

 -   We follow a somewhat relaxed version of the [Airbnb styleguide](https://github.com/airbnb/javascript).
 -   Familiarise yourself with our [eslint-config-wagtail](https://github.com/wagtail/eslint-config-wagtail) configuration, which details our preferred code style.

+(ui_guidelines_stimulus)=

+## Stimulus

+Wagtail uses [Stimulus](https://stimulus.hotwired.dev/) as a lightweight framework to attach interactive behaviour to DOM elements via `data-` attributes.

+### Why Stimulus

+Stimulus is a lightweight framework that allows developers to create interactive UI elements in a simple way.
+It makes it easy to do small-scale reactivity via changes to data attributes and does not require developers to 'init' things everywhere, unlike JQuery.
+It also provides an alternative to using inline script tag usage and window globals which reduces complexity in the codebase.

+### When to use Stimulus

+Stimulus is our [preferred library](https://github.com/wagtail/rfcs/pull/78) for simple client-side interactivity.
+It’s a good fit when:

+-   The interactivity requires JavaScript.
+Otherwise, consider using HTML and CSS only.
+-   Some of the logic is defined via HTML templates, not just JavaScript.
+-   The interactivity is simple, and doesn’t require usage of more heavyweight libraries like React.

+Wagtail’s admin interface also leverages jQuery for similar scenarios.
+This is considered legacy and will eventually be removed.
+For new features, carefully consider whether existing jQuery code should be reused, or whether a rebuild with Stimulus is more appropriate.

+### How to build a Stimulus controller

+First think of how to name the controller.
+Keep it concise, one or two words ideally.
+Then,

+1. Start with the HTML templates, build as much of the UI as you can in HTML alone.
+Ensure it is accessible and follows the CSS guidelines.
+2. Create the controller file in our `client/src/controllers` folder, along with its tests (see [](testing)) and Storybook stories.
+3. For initialisation, consider which [controller lifecycle methods](https://stimulus.hotwired.dev/reference/lifecycle-callbacks#methods) to use, if any (`connect`, `initialize`).
+4. If relevant, also consider how to handle the controlled element being removed from the DOM [`disconnect` lifecycle method](https://stimulus.hotwired.dev/reference/lifecycle-callbacks#disconnection).
+5. Document controller classes and methods with [JSDoc annotations](https://jsdoc.app/index.html).
+6. Use [values](https://stimulus.hotwired.dev/reference/values) to provide options and also reactive state, avoiding instance properties if possible.
+Prefer falsey or empty defaults and avoid too much usage of the Object type when using values.
+7. Build the behaviour around small, discrete, methods and use [Stimulus actions](https://stimulus.hotwired.dev/reference/actions) declared in HTML to drive when they are called.

+### Helpful tips

+-   Prefer controllers that do a small amount of 'work' that is collected together, instead of lots of large or specific controllers.
+-   Lean towards dispatching events for key behaviour in the UI interaction as this provides a great way for custom code to hook into this without an explicit API, but be sure to document these.
+-   Multiple controllers can be attached to one DOM element for composing behaviour, where practical split out behaviour to separate controllers.
+-   Consider when to document controller usage for non-contributors.
+-   When writing unit tests, note that DOM updates triggered by data attribute changes are completed async (next `microtick`) so will require a await Promise or similar to check for the changes in JSDom.
+-   Avoid hard-coding a controller's identifier, instead reference it with `this.identifier` if adjusting attributes.
+This way the controller can be used easily with a changed identifier or extended by other classes in the future.

 ## Multilingual support